What is Lateral Pharyngoplasty?

 You should walk at least 3 times a day in order to help prevent blood clots, but avoid strenuous activity for about four weeks.

 Lateral pharyngoplasty can reduce snoring as well as sleep apnea and its symptoms.
 This can improve your sleep, day-to-day quality of life and decrease your chances of developing chronic illnesses associated with sleep apnea, such as heart attack, stroke, and type 2 diabetes.

 By removing airway obstructions and enlarging your airway, you’re more likely to experience deep, restorative sleep.
 This surgery reduces pauses in breathing during sleep as well as snoring, so you’ll sleep better and more restfully.

-If you snore or are experiencing other symptoms of sleep apnea, book an appointment today with ENT Centers of Excellence in Foley and Daphne, Alabama.
+If you snore or are experiencing other symptoms of sleep apnea, book an appointment today with ENT Centers of Excellence in Foley, Alabama.
 We offer effective treatments for sleep disorders and snoring that will help you sleep better while improving your health.